Having payroll issues? Learn how to troubleshoot blocked payroll.

 Once a valid local address has been added in Gusto for one or more employee(s), you can add your tax account information:

-The Colorado Department of Unemployment has a new Paid Family & Medical Leave Insurance (FAMLI) program that affects your company’s payroll starting Jan 1, 2023.
+The Colorado Department of Labor and Employment launched a Paid Family & Medical Leave Insurance (FAMLI) program affecting payroll starting Jan 1, 2023.

 To get an overview of the process, see the step-by-step instructions in this video.
 Then: